NYULibraries/dlts-enm-tct-backend/documentation/docs/api/topics.md

 relations[...].basket.display_name          | String  | `display_name` of the related topic
-relations[...].relationtype.rtype           | String  | Description of the _kind_ of relation between this topic and the related topic relations[...].relationtype.id              | Integer | Internal ID of this particular RelationType relations[...].relationtype/role_from       | String  | Description of the role from the source topic to the destination topic.
-E.g. for a "parent" relationship this might be "parent of" relations[...].relationtype/role_to         | String  | Description of the from the destination topic to the source topic.
-E.g. for a "parent" relationship this might be "child of" relations[...].relationtype/symmetrical     | Boolean | Indicates whether or not this RelationType is symmetrical.
+relations[...].relationtype.rtype           | String  | Description of the _kind_ of relation between this topic and the related topic relations[...].relationtype.id              | Integer | Internal ID of this particular RelationType relations[...].relationtype.role_from       | String  | Description of the role from the source topic to the destination topic.
+E.g. for a "parent" relationship this might be "parent of" relations[...].relationtype.role_to         | String  | Description of the from the destination topic to the source topic.
+E.g. for a "parent" relationship this might be "child of" relations[...].relationtype.symmetrical     | Boolean | Indicates whether or not this RelationType is symmetrical.
 Another way of saying that "role_to" and "role_form" (described above) are equivalent. relations[...].direction                    | String  | Describes whether the current topic is the "source" (e.g. uses the "role_to" description above) or the "destination" (e.g. uses the "role_from" description above) of the given relationship.
 Important for noting the directionality of non-symmetrical relationships

 ---